sarahciston/codingcare/posts/0critintro.md

 It’s also the space where I feel able to imagine wildly, creating digital objects that should exist but don’t, or couldn’t exist but might.
 In my experience, this imaginative work is central to supporting very practical next steps and strategies.
 It is central to supporting more open access to communities of practice where others can continue the kinds of artistic experimentation that challenge paradigms in new forms I might never imagine.

+This is a practice of artistic research, arts-based research, and/or research creation (different lineages and regions call it different things)[cite].

 ## What Is Trans\*formative TechnoCraft?